-57. The auditor's report for a non-company charity should normally be addressed solely to its trustees.
-However, for example, in Northern Ireland where the CCNI appoints the auditor, the auditor's report should be addressed solely to the CCNI.
+57. The auditor's report for a non-company charity is normally addressed solely to its trustees.
+However, for example, in Northern Ireland where CCNI appoints the auditor, the auditor's report is addressed solely to CCNI.

-104 Detailed guidance on the audit implications of this duty is provided in the Section Reporting matters of material significance to charity regulators of this Practice Note.
+Detailed guidance on the audit implications of this duty is provided in the Section Reporting matters of material significance to charity regulators of this Practice Note.